aquasecurity/microscanner/README.md

 > Another note: This freely-available Community Edition of MicroScanner scans for vulnerabilities in the image's installed packages.
 Aqua's commercial customers have access to [additional Enterprise Edition scanning features](#aqua-security-edition-comparison), such as scanning files for vulnerabilities, and scanning for sensitive data included in a container image.

 ## Registering for a token
-To use MicroScanner you'll first need to register for a token.
+To use MicroScanner you'll first need to register for a token. *Since MicroScanner is now deprecated, no new tokens are being issued.*

 ```
 $ docker run --rm -it aquasec/microscanner --register <email address>